 Curtis and his team at SunCor are key sponsors for this year's Intermountain Real Estate Investment Summit.
-You can head over to their site by clicking on their logo:

-(For you readers: I've highlighted the key questions covered in RED.
-Scroll down below to learn the topics covered.)
+For you readers: I've highlighted the key questions covered in RED.
+Scroll down below to learn the topics covered.

-"Hello Fourplex Investment Group Clients!
+"Hello, Fourplex Investment Group Clients!
 We are so glad that you are with us today.
 We have Curtis Ray with us, and we are going to do a quick interview to talk to Curtis Ray about the MPI system.
 Curtis is the founder and owner of SunCor Financial and is one of our major sponsors for the upcoming Intermountain Real Estate Investment Summit.
 We are so excited to have Curtis and to hear from him and his team about some of the solutions they've created for financial strategies.

 You may think: Why are we having someone like Curtis at a real estate investment summit?
-Well hopefully you're going to learn that just a taste today, but I want Curtis to talk about that a little bit himself, so Curtis I'm going to turn the time over to you.
+Well, hopefully, you're going to learn that just a taste today, but I want Curtis to talk about that a little bit himself, so Curtis I'm going to turn the time over to you.
 Tell us a little bit about yourself!"

 "Thank you Steve and thank you for the introduction also.
 My name is Curtis Ray and I live in Gilbert Arizona.
-I own four different businesses and they are all profit generating--so we like to make money.
+I own four different businesses and they are all profit-generating--so we like to make money.
 I got into financial planning about five years ago off a simple question of "where should I put my money?"

-Everyone always tells you how to make money but no one ever tells you how to keep money.
+Everyone always tells you how to make money but no one ever tells you how to keep the money.
 So my theory and why I really go out to talk to people is, Hey!
 There are a million different ways to make money, but there are very few ways in keeping your money and keeping it growing and secure."

 "Nice!
 Great introduction, I'm glad.
 So we'll keep this short and sweet.
 I just want to let our audience learn a little bit about you.
 I'm going to start with a few questions that I have just for you, Curtis.
 First off.
 What is different from your strategy compared to a typical financial advisor?"

-"Glad you asked that question because it is probably the most common question I get asked being relatively new in the industry.
+"Glad you asked that question because it is probably the most common question I get asked is relatively new in the industry.
 People wonder what sets me apart from everyone else.
 I say, "Because my focus is on income optimization."
 Income optimization is not account value or accumulated value or equity value or all the things we typically focus on.
 It comes as a completely separate thing.

 A lot of people don't realize that inside of a 401k and IRA, there are really good investment platforms, but they are not very good retirement platforms.
 Investment platforms and retirement platforms are completely different because one has a lot of risk in it and one is not supposed to have risk in it.
-So when you want to focus on income and maximizing your retirement spendable income it has to have a certain focus which doesn't exist in the 401k and IRA and the traditional plans you normally have.
+So when you want to focus on income and maximizing your retirement spendable income it has to have a certain focus that doesn't exist in the 401k and IRA and the traditional plans you normally have.